A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: A brief summary

-\subsection{A brief summary}
+\section{A brief summary}

-Starting with the definition of extended Hoare triples, this section presented the program correspondence rule as well as a rule for each of the language constructors except $\com{cjump}$.
-Although from the equivalence in Proposition~\ref{thm:cond-norm2} combined with Proposition~\ref{thm:cond-rule} a rule for conditional jumps could easily be derived, it would be superfluous in this context since the framework basically aims at establishing rely/guarantee properties for programs with jumps only indirectly by means of the program transformations stated in Propositions~\ref{thm:cond-norm2} and~\ref{thm:while-norm2}.
+Starting with the definition of the extended Hoare triples, this section was dedicated to the rely/guarantee program logic presenting the program correspondence rule as well as a rule for each of the language constructors except $\com{cjump}$.
+Although a rule for processing conditional jumps could simply be derived via the program equivalence in Proposition~\ref{thm:cond-norm2} combined with Proposition~\ref{thm:cond-rule}, the actual purpose of the program logic is to enable syntax-driven generation of verification conditions to extended Hoare triples with structured (\ie jump-free) programs only, as pointed out at the beginning of Section~\ref{Sb:skip-and-basic}.
+Indirect reasoning upon rely/guarantee properties of the corresponding programs using jumps is complementary backed by Proposition~\ref{thm:cond-norm2} and Proposition~\ref{thm:while-norm2}.